Skip to main content

 Related article

+Ibrahim is a multi-award winning innovator whose expertise interconnects hardware, software and AI development in Africa.
 Ibrahim is an AI expert with over half a decade experience in the African tech space.
 He is all about growth and greatness with innovation in Africa.
-He is a multi-award winning innovator whose expertise interconnects with software and hardware development in Africa.
-Known as engrgit and works as the Chief AI Scientist at Gamol Studio.
+He works as the Chief AI Scientist at Gamol Studio.